lmolkova/semantic-conventions/docs/registry/attributes/host.md

 ## Host Attributes

-A host is defined as a computing instance.
-For example, physical servers, virtual machines, switches or disk array.

 | Attribute | Type | Description | Examples | Stability |
 |---|---|---|---|---|
 | <a id="host-arch" href="#host-arch">`host.arch`</a> | string | The CPU architecture the host system is running on. | `amd64`; `arm32`; `arm64` | ![Development](https://img.shields.io/badge/-development-blue) |